Neighbors hang flags to rally against homophobic slurs directed at Hudson Falls resident

 Roman said he was taken aback and said he did not know the person.
 He was able to get some details about his car and reported the incident to police.

-A few days later, Roman said that same person pulled up and stopped in front of his house and yelled “you f---ing Biden-voting f----t.”
+A few days later, Roman said that same person pulled up and stopped in front of his house and yelled “you f—-ing Biden-voting f——t.”

 The person sped away, but returned later that day to hurl more insults.